In PR, we always seek the attention of publics.

 Walter Lippmann: Public Opinion and Perception Management

-No one is basing their attitudes and behaviours on reality; we’re basing them on our perceptions of reality.
+No one bases their attitudes and behaviours on reality; we base them on our perceptions of reality.

 Walter Lippmann (1889 – 1974) proposed that our perceptions of reality differ from the actual reality.
 The reality is too vast and too complex for anyone to process.
-17Lippmann, Walter.
+19Lippmann, Walter.
 1960.
 Public Opinion (1922).
 New York: Macmillan.

 The research on perception management is focused on how organisations can create a desired reputation:

-Today, our perceptions are heavily influenced by news media and influencers, algorithms, and social graphs.
-Therefore, perception management is more critical than ever before.
+Today, our perceptions are heavily influenced by news media, influencers, algorithms, and social graphs.
+Therefore, perception management is more critical than ever.

 — Walter Lippmann (1889 – 1974)